 The mandate framework sits at Schedule A1 of the Finance (No. 2) Act 2017 and is operative under the Income Tax (Digital Obligations) Regulations 2026 (SI 2026/336), which revoked the earlier Income Tax (Digital Requirements) Regulations 2021 (SI 2021/1076) on 1 April 2026.
 Substantive mechanics carry over; the regulation numbers have migrated (qualifying income at reg 25, qualifying amount at reg 27, three-year income-exit at reg 24).
 The three phases:

-Phase 3 is the structural majority of the MTD ITSA programme.
-The earlier phases bring the largest landlords and the most professionalised operators into scope; phase 3 brings the long tail of mid-tier landlords, accidental landlords, and small self-employed operators who run sub-£20,000-net but cross the gross-test threshold.
+Phase 3 is the bulk of the MTD ITSA programme.
+The earlier phases caught the largest landlords and the most professionalised businesses; phase 3 sweeps in the long tail, mid-tier landlords, accidental landlords, and small self-employed traders whose net profit is under £20,000 but whose gross crosses the threshold.
+That last group is where most of the surprises sit.

 The 2026/27 determining return: when phase 3 status is set

-HMRC tests phase 3 eligibility against the qualifying-income figure on the 2026/27 SA return, filed in the ordinary course by 31 January 2028.
-The notice of MTD ITSA mandate goes out from HMRC in the months following that filing, ahead of the 6 April 2028 start.
+HMRC tests your phase 3 eligibility against the qualifying-income figure on your 2026/27 SA return, filed in the ordinary course by 31 January 2028.
+The mandate notice follows in the months after that filing, ahead of the 6 April 2028 start.

 Qualifying income: the gross-test definition

-Qualifying income for MTD ITSA threshold testing is the sum of gross self-employment income PLUS gross property rental income, measured BEFORE any deductions.
-The two streams are aggregated; deductible costs are not subtracted before the threshold test.
+Qualifying income for the MTD ITSA threshold test is your gross self-employment income PLUS your gross property rental income, measured BEFORE any deductions.
+The two streams are added together, and your deductible costs are not taken off before the test is applied.

-For jointly-owned property, each owner tests against their share of gross rental, not the property's total gross.
-The default spouse-split is 50/50 absent a Form 17 election.
-Form 17 elections (made under the Income Tax Act 2007 architecture, with TCGA 1992 consequences for the underlying ownership) can bring one spouse into scope earlier than the other.
+Each owner tests against their share of the gross rent, not the property's total.
+For spouses the default split is 50/50 unless you make a Form 17 election.
+A Form 17 election (made under the Income Tax Act 2007 architecture, with TCGA 1992 consequences for the underlying ownership) can pull one spouse into scope before the other.

 Default 50/50 split

-Mr and Mrs Tasburgh own 2 jointly-held BTL properties with combined gross rental £40,000 per year.
-Default 50/50 split puts each spouse at £20,000 qualifying income.
-The "above £20,000" wording in the operative regulations puts each spouse just BELOW the phase 3 cliff on these facts: neither is mandated.
-A small uplift in gross rental in any future year (to £40,001 combined, £20,000.50 per spouse) flips both spouses into scope simultaneously.
+Mr and Mrs Tasburgh own 2 jointly-held BTL properties with combined gross rental of £40,000 a year.
+A default 50/50 split gives each spouse £20,000 of qualifying income.
+Because the regulations bite on income "above £20,000", each spouse sits just BELOW the cliff on these facts and neither is mandated.
+The catch: a tiny rise in any future year (to £40,001 combined, £20,000.50 each) tips both of them into scope at once.

 Form 17 election with uneven split

-Mr and Mrs Pewsey have the same £40,000 combined gross rental but made a Form 17 election in 2022 to split 75/25 in Mr Pewsey's favour.
-The mechanics:
+Mr and Mrs Pewsey have the same £40,000 combined gross rental but made a Form 17 election in 2022 to split it 75/25 in Mr Pewsey's favour.
+That changes everything:

 Worked example: bridge-population landlord at £22,000 gross